-Saving to buy a home is both exciting and overwhelming.
+Saving for a down payment to buy a home is both exciting and overwhelming.
 When my wife and I were saving to buy our first home, I thought we’d never have enough for the down payment.
 But somehow we came up with the money.
 One of the keys to our success was saving the cash in the right type of account.

 To be on the safe side, those who are about ready to purchase a home should put their money in cash equivalents that are protected by the FDIC or the United States Government.
 In doing so, one might sacrifice return but will have the peace of mind that the money will be available when needed.
 Make the wrong decision, and you could see your account balance decline.
-If you are saving to buy a home, here are five good saving options for your down payment.
+If you are saving for a down payment to buy a home, here are five great savings options.

-1. Savings Account
+1. High Yield Savings Account

 FDIC insured up to $250,000, a savings account is an ideal place to keep your cash while you save for the big day.
-The best option is a High Yield Savings Accounts at an online bank for two reasons.
+The best option is a High Yield Savings Account at an online bank for two reasons.
 First, the interest rates at online banks, while not enough to make you rich, are generally higher than with traditional banks.
 And second, because you won’t be driving by the bank’s branch every day (they don’t have any), you’ll be a little less likely to spend the money.
 These accounts are easy to open, and you can get access to your money immediately when you find that perfect bungalow.